jnozzi/cocoadev.com/markdown/CoRoutine.md

 See Wikipedia for a more comprehensive explanation: http://en.wikipedia.org/wiki/Coroutine

-General/CSCoroutine is a simple implementation of coroutines for Cocoa.
+CSCoroutine is a simple implementation of coroutines for Cocoa.

-General/DPCoroutine [http://www.dpompa.com/?p=83] another Cocoa implementation that uses libcoroutine [http://www.dekorte.com/projects/opensource/libCoroutine/].
+DPCoroutine [http://www.dpompa.com/?p=83] another Cocoa implementation that uses libcoroutine [http://www.dekorte.com/projects/opensource/libCoroutine/].
 May not work properly under Leopard.